Tribes2-Community/tribes2wiki/src/content/docs/start/introduction-to-tribes-2.md

 1. Download the patch from [TribesNext Downloads](http://www.tribesnext.com/info).
 2. Install it to the directory where your Tribes2.exe is located.
 3. Load up Tribes 2 with the online shortcut provided.
 4. Create an account.
-Note that all old user accounts from the first serveral years after the games release are gone, so every player will need to create a new account.
+Note that all old user accounts from the first several years after the games release are gone, so every player will need to create a new account.
 5. Follow the onscreen instructions.
 6. Every time you log in in the future, make sure to select your account name from the drop-down menu if it is there.
 You only need to use the "Retrieve Account" option if your name is not already in the drop-down menu. **Do not forget your password; there is no way to reset it!**
 7. You are ready to play!
 Features such as player tags, the browser, and chat are not currently operational, but they will be added in future versions of the patch.
 Feel free to join a server and play your heart out.

 If you need additional help, there are more in-depth instruction on the [TribesNext Forums](http://www.tribesnext.com/forum).

 Keep in mind, TribesNext is still technically in beta.
 This means that it will be updated any time the developers finish another feature, so you should check back occasionally to see if there's a new version out.
 It also means that you may occasional experience problems.
-If these problems persist, feel free to seek help on the [TribesNext Forums](http://www.tribesnext.com/forum), or, if you prefer, on internet relay chat at [#Tribes @ irc.Arloria.net](irc://irc.Arloria.net/Tribes).
+If these problems persist, feel free to seek help on the [TribesNext Forums](http://www.tribesnext.com/forum), or, if you prefer, on internet relay chat at [#TribesNext @ irc.TribalWar.com](irc://irc.tribalwar.com/tribesnext).
 That isn't a support chat-room, so you might not find the help you need there.
 Feel free to hang out, though!

 ### Choosing a server